microsoft/vscode-docs/docs/languages/javascript.md

 See [Working with JavaScript](/docs/nodejs/working-with-javascript.md) for more advanced `jsconfig.json` configuration.

 > **Tip:** To check if a JavaScript file is part of JavaScript project, just open the file in VS Code  and run the **JavaScript: Go to Project Configuration** command.
-This command opens the `jsconfig.json` that the JavaScript file belongs to.
+This command opens the `jsconfig.json` that references the JavaScript file.
 A notification is shown if the file is not part of any `jsconfig.json` project.

 ## Snippets